The Expendables 2: Video games

 The Expendables 2 Videogame is a downloadable four-player cooperative shoot 'em up video game.
 It was published by Ubisoft for PC, PlayStation Network (PSN) and Xbox Live Arcade (XBLA) and released on July 31, 2012, for PSN and August 20 for PC (via Steam) and XBLA.
 The game's plot is a prequel to The Expendables 2, with Barney Ross, Gunner Jensen, Yin Yang and Hale Caesar appearing as playable characters.
 Lundgren and Crews voiced their respective characters.
 According to review aggregators Metacritic and GameRankings, the game received generally negative reviews.
 The Expendables 2: Deploy & Destroy is a single-player tower defense, real-time strategy online game.
 Published by Roadshow Films and Soap Creative, the game was released on July 13, 2012.
 Its plot was derived from village scenes in the film, where players can choose their squad from the cast, set up defences and battle the enemy.

 Home media

 The Expendables 2 was released on DVD, Blu-ray Disc, and digital download on November 20, 2012.
 The Blu-ray disc edition contains the theatrical cut of The Expendables 2, a DVD and digital copy of the film and supplemental material including a director's commentary, deleted scenes, a gag reel, and four featurettes about the film: Gods of War: Assembling Earth's Mightiest Anti-Heroes; Big Guns, Bigger Heroes: The 1980s and the Rise of the Action Film; On the Assault: The Real-Life Weaponry of The Expendables and Guns for Hire: The Real Expendables.
 The Blu-ray disc version is the first film release to support the 11.1-channel DTS Neo:X sound format.

+On September 9, 2023, the film was made available in the Philippines for streaming on YouTube without charge by Viva Films to promote the upcoming release of Expend4bles, slated for release in the country on September 20.